 Remember in Investing always try to find Balance ⚖, it is the key to a tranquil investing life.
 Enjoy the festive RRSP Rebalancing Season.

 Do you realize that you drag your financial past decisions around like Jacob Marley did in a Christmas Carol ?
 All of those odd decisions that you made in the past build a chain that you are now hobbled with, and will continue to be hobbled with.
-Dickens had Marley’s chain signify the horrible decisions he made about mankind, and while that is a lovely sentiment, the financial chain that you create for yourself here and now is just as crippling (if you continue to make bad decisions).
+Dickens had Marley’s chain signify the horrible decisions he made about mankind.
+That is a lovely sentiment, however, the financial chain that you create for yourself here and now is just as crippling (if you continue to make bad decisions).

 Getting the point across to younger folks, that pretty much all the odd decisions that they make early on in life will follow them one way or another, in pretty much all aspects of life, but especially in financial terms, is not an easy task.
 When you are young you have all the time in the world, and if you make a few mistakes it won’t caused you any issues later in life, or will it?